Multistep stochastic mirror descent for risk-averse convex stochastic programs based on extended polyhedral risk measures: Multistep Stochastic Mirror Descent

 The analysis of the SMD algorithm of the previous section was done taking $x_1= x_\omega$ as a starting point.
 In the case when $f$ is uniformly convex, Algorithm 3 below is a multistep version of the Stochastic Mirror Descent algorithm starting from an arbitrary point $y_1=x_1 \in X$.
 A similar multistep algorithm was presented in \cite{nestioud2010} for the {\em{method of dual averaging}}.
 The proofs of this section are adaptations of the proofs of \cite{nestioud2010} to our setting.
 However, in \cite{nestioud2010} the confidence intervals defined using the stochastic method of dual averaging were not computable whereas the confidence intervals to be given in this section for the multistep SMD are computable.

 We assume in this section that $f$ is uniformly convex, i.e., satisfies \eqref{unifconvex}.
 For multistep Algorithm 3, at step $t$, Algorithm 2 is run for $N_t-1$ iterations starting from $y_{t}$ instead of $x_{\omega}$ with steps that are constant along these iterations but that are decreasing with the algorithm step $t$.
 The output $y_{t+1}$ of step $t$ is the initial point for the next run of Algorithm 2, at step $t+1$.
-To describe Algorithm 3, it is convenient to introduce \begin{itemize} \item[(1)] $x^{N}(x, \gamma)$: the approximate solution provided by Algorithm 2 run for $N-1$ iterations with constant step $\gamma$ and using $x_1=x$ instead of $x_1=x_\omega$ as a starting point; \item[(2)] $g^{N}(x, \gamma)$: the approximation of the optimal value of \eqref{defpbriskneutral} computed as in \eqref{approxopt} where the points $x_1, \ldots, x_N$ are generated by Algorithm 2 run for $N-1$ iterations with constant step $\gamma$ and using $x_1=x$ instead of $x_1=x_\omega$ as a starting point. \end{itemize} In Proposition \ref{propmdmultistep}, we provide an upper bound for the mean error on the optimal value that is divided by two at each step.
+To describe Algorithm 3, it is convenient to introduce \begin{itemize} \item[(1)] $x^{N}(x, \gamma)$: the approximate solution of \eqref{defpbriskneutral} computed as in \eqref{outputssmd} where the points $x_1, \ldots, x_N$ are generated by Algorithm 2 run for $N-1$ iterations with constant step $\gamma$ and using $x_1=x$ instead of $x_1=x_\omega$ as a starting point.; \item[(2)] $g^{N}(x, \gamma)$: the approximation of the optimal value of \eqref{defpbriskneutral} computed as in \eqref{outputssmd} where the points $x_1, \ldots, x_N$ are generated by Algorithm 2 run for $N-1$ iterations with constant step $\gamma$ and using $x_1=x$ instead of $x_1=x_\omega$ as a starting point. \end{itemize} In Proposition \ref{propmdmultistep}, we provide an upper bound for the mean error on the optimal value that is divided by two at each step.
 We will assume that the prox-function is quadratically growing:\\ {\textbf{Assumption 6.}} There exists $0<M(\omega)<+\infty$ such that

 Assumption 6 holds if $\omega$ is twice continuously differentiable on $X$ and in this case $M(\omega)$ can be related to a uniform upper bound on the norm of the Hessian matrix of $\omega$.